 Chris Berge was raised in Santa Cruz, CA, for 13 years until his family moved to the San Francisco bay area, where he has resided ever since.
 Currently, he and his partner, Ruth Bley, own an electrical construction company performing work on bridges, tunnels and other infrastructure projects.
 Chris is the father of two daughters who are currently in school.

 Richard "Rick" Lach, from Kernville, CA, has had a passion for aviation from an early age.
 He can recall riding his bike to Van Nuys Airport, where he would sit on the railroad tracks and watch planes land.
 After joining the Air Force he spent four years maintaining F-100, F-101, and F-105 in the Far East.
 In 1998 he decided that his high-end Computer Communication business wasn't for him anymore, and sold out to buy a Lodge in Alaska.
 Amongst the wilderness his new venture had a bar, restaurant, rooms, cabins and a 200 foot landing strip.

 Patrick Romano always knew he wanted to fly.
 So it was not a surprise to anyone when he took his first lesson at age 14 and started instructing by the time he was 18.
 After a decade of flying everything from helicopters to business jets, he had to get a real job.
 He is now operating several Domino’s Pizzas in the Denver area.
-Patrick and his girlfriend enjoy flying all over the backcountry in their planes.
-He is still an active instructor and in his spar
+Patrick and his wife Lindsey enjoy flying the backcountry.
+He is still an active instructor and in his spare time he consults

 Eric was born and raised in Atlanta, Georgia far removed from the allure of backcountry flying.
 His first impressions of aviation were limited to the science fiction television shows and movies of the day: Battlestar Galactica, Star Trek, Star Wars, etc. As kids, he and his friends would sneak into the Hartsfield Airport terminal and pretend they were travelers going to faraway places.